Bundesliga games under threat as coronavirus spreads - WHIZ News

 There will be eight rounds of games remaining in both divisions after this weekend.

+“The situation is not easy for anyone involved, but for everyone it goes without saying that health is the priority,” Hannover sporting director Gerhard Zuber said.

+Hannover was to ask the league to postpone its next two games against Dynamo Dresden and Osnabrück.

-But Erzgebirge Aue’s game against visiting SV Sandhausen on Saturday was likely to be called off after the home team said Thursday that two of its fans attending the Saxony derby at Dynamo Dresden the previous weekend had tested positive for the virus.
+Also, Erzgebirge Aue’s game against visiting SV Sandhausen on Saturday was likely to be called off after the home team said two of its fans attending the Saxony derby at Dynamo Dresden the previous weekend tested positive for the virus.

 Also Wednesday, the German soccer federation postponed the next two rounds in the third division.